Misfit Studios: History

 Misfit Studios Publishing's founder says he began the company "after not being paid for his freelance writing one too many times."
 According to popular online role-playing game retailer, RPGNow, Misfit Studios' first published product was the Barbarian Hawkeye, in January 2005.

-According to its own online store, the company has since published over 150 role-playing game-related products of various sizes and prices.
+According to its own online store, the company has since published over 150 role-playing game-related products.

-Christina Stiles worked as a freelancer with Eden Studios beginning in 2002 on a project called Odyssey Prime for her company, Bizarro Games; the game took years to complete, and by the time it was finally released four years later, Bizarro Games had merged into Misfit Studios, which released Odyssey Prime only in PDF and POD.
+From 2002, Christina Stiles worked as a freelancer with Eden Studios on a project called Odyssey Prime for her company, Bizarro Games; the game took years to complete, and by the time it was finally released four years later, Bizarro Games had merged into Misfit Studios, which released Odyssey Prime in PDF and POD.
 Eden Studios also released Enemies Archived (2006), a book of enemy encounters for Armageddon produced in PDF and POD in conjunction with Misfit Studios.
 Misfit Studios supported the Spirosblaak (2005) setting from Green Ronin Publishing's Mythic Vistas series.